sguzunov/docs/docs/connectors/01_general-overview/connectors-overview.md

 ### Developers

-As a **developer**, you no longer need to waste time and effort struggling to understand and implement grid components and text editors that clients neither like, nor want to use.
+As a developer, you no longer need to waste time and effort struggling to understand and implement grid components and text editors that clients neither like, nor want to use.
 You can focus on implementing the things that add value to your business.

 - Download the [**Glue42 Enterprise**](https://glue42.com/enterprise/) trial version from [here](https://glue42.com/free-trial/).